-(w) Net loss per share
+(x) Net income / (loss) per share

-Basic loss per share is computed by dividing net loss attributable to holders of common shares by the weighted-average number of common shares outstanding during the year using the two class method.
-Using the two class method, net loss is allocated between common shares and other participating securities based on their participating rights.
+Basic income / (loss) per share is computed by dividing net income / (loss) attributable to holders of common shares by the weighted-average number of common shares outstanding during the year using the two class method.
+Using the two class method, net income / (loss) is allocated between common shares and other participating securities based on their participating rights.

-Diluted loss per share is calculated by dividing net loss attributable to common shareholders as adjusted for the effect of dilutive common equivalent shares, if any, by the weightedaverage number of common and dilutive common equivalents shares outstanding during the year.
-Dilutive equivalent shares are excluded from the computation of diluted loss per share if their effects would be anti-dilutive.
+Diluted income / (loss) per share is calculated by dividing net income / (loss) attributable to common shareholders as adjusted for the effect of dilutive common equivalent shares, if any, by the weighted-average number of common and dilutive common equivalents shares outstanding during the year.
+Dilutive equivalent shares are excluded from the computation of diluted income / (loss) per share if their effects would be anti-dilutive.
 Common share equivalents consist of the common shares issuable in connection with the Group's convertible non-redeemable and redeemable preferred shares using the if-converted method, and common shares issuable upon the conversion of the stock options, using the treasury stock method.

-(x) Comprehensive income
+(V) Comprehensive income